 With an energetic metropolitan population of more than five million people, Atlanta is one of the most dynamic communities in the country.
 State capital of Georgia, and world headquarters of that flagship of American culture, Coca-Cola, it’s the financial and cultural heart of the “New South.”
 Despite the city’s sprawling scale, its people are gracious and welcoming, so much that they could seem like walking parodies of Southern hospitality—if they weren’t so darn sincere.

-Across the wide I-75 freeway, a half mile east of downtown, the Martin Luther King Jr. National Historic Site (450 Auburn Ave., 404/331-6922, daily, free) sits at the heart of the “Sweet Auburn” neighborhood.
-The four-block area holds many important landmarks in the life of Dr. King: his birthplace (501 Auburn Ave.); the recently renovated Ebenezer Baptist Church (407 Auburn Ave.), where he, his father, and his grandfather all served as pastor; and his tomb, emblazoned with the words “Free at Last, Free at Last,” sitting on the grounds of the Martin Luther King Jr. Center for Nonviolent Social Change (called the King Center, 449 Auburn Ave.).
+Across the wide I-75 freeway, a half mile east of downtown, the Martin Luther King Jr. National Historic Site (450 Auburn Ave.
+NE, 404/331-5190, daily, free) sits at the heart of the Sweet Auburn neighborhood.
+The four-block area holds many important landmarks in the life of Dr. King: his birthplace (501 Auburn Ave.); the restored Ebenezer Baptist Church (407 Auburn Ave.
+NE), where he, his father, and his grandfather all served as pastors; and his tomb, emblazoned with the words “Free at Last, Free at Last,” sitting on the grounds of the Martin Luther King Jr. Center for Nonviolent Social Change (called the King Center, 449 Auburn Ave.
+NE).

 Atlanta’s airport, Hartsfield-Jackson Atlanta International Airport, one of the busiest in the country, is a dozen miles south of downtown, at the junction of the I-85 and I-285 freeways.
 The usual rental cars, taxis, and shuttle vans are supplemented by the extensive network of Metro Atlanta Rapid Transit Authority (MARTA) trains.
 The I-75/I-85 freeways cut through the center of the city, while the I-20 freeway skirts its southern edge.
-Sliced by freeways and spreading in a low-level ooze of minimalls, housing tracts, and traffic jams, Atlanta’s outlying areas are impossible to make sense of, but the downtown area is compact and manageable.
+Sliced by freeways and spreading in a low-level ooze of mini-malls, housing tracts, and traffic jams, Atlanta’s outlying areas are impossible to make sense of, but the downtown area is compact and manageable.
 Seemingly every other thoroughfare includes the word “Peachtree” in its name, so check twice before getting completely lost.

-Midtown Atlanta has a couple of nice places to stay, including the Hotel Indigo (683 Peachtree St. NE, 404/874-9200, $158 and up), a historic 1920s building upgraded into boutique status by the InterContinental chain, in a handy location across from the landmark Fox Theatre.
-The adjacent all-suite Georgian Terrace (659 Peachtree St. NE, 404/897-1991, $101 and up) is spacious and full of character.
+Midtown Atlanta has a couple of nice places to stay, including the Hotel Indigo (683 Peachtree St. NE, 404/874-9200, $109 and up), a historic 1920s building upgraded to boutique status by the InterContinental chain, in a handy location across from the landmark Fox Theatre.
+The adjacent Georgian Terrace (659 Peachtree St. NE, 404/897-1991 or 800/651-2316, $159 and up) is spacious and full of character.

-The Varsity (61 North Ave., 404/881-1706), near Georgia Tech alongside I-75, is the world’s largest drive-in, serving up very good junk food: chili dogs, onion rings, and more Coca-Cola than anywhere else on this earth.
+The Varsity (61 North Ave.
+NW, 404/881-1706), near Georgia Tech alongside I-75, is the world’s largest drive-in, serving up good junk food: chili dogs, onion rings, and more Coca-Cola than anywhere else on this earth.
 Farther north, within a mile of each other off I-85, are two more Atlanta landmarks: Carnivores and blues fans flock to Fat Matt’s Rib Shack (1811 Piedmont Ave.
-NE, 404/607-1622), while The Colonnade Restaurant (1879 Cheshire Bridge Rd., 404/874-5642) has been serving Southern food (baked ham, fried chicken, and more) since 1962 (at the current location, at least—the original location opened in 1927!).
+NE, 404/607-1622), while The Colonnade Restaurant (1879 Cheshire Bridge Rd., 404/874-5642) has been serving Southern food since 1962 (at the current location, at least—the original location opened in 1927).

 After dark, enjoy an alfresco movie at the Starlight Drive-In (2000 Moreland Ave.
-SE, 404/627-3641, $8, $1 for children under 10), four miles southeast of downtown.
-Double features are shown every night, rain or shine, starting around 9:30pm.
+SE, 404/627-5786, $9, $1 under age 10), four miles southeast of downtown.
+Double features are shown every night, rain or shine, with the first movie starting around 7:30pm.

-The usual barrage of tourist information can be had from the Atlanta Convention and Visitors Bureau (233 Peachtree St. NE, 800/285-2682 or 404/521-6600).
+The usual barrage of tourist information can be had from the Atlanta Convention and Visitors Bureau (233 Peachtree St. NE, Suite 1400, 800/285-2682 or 404/521-6600).